-Dual Data Center – HPNot shown in the figure, is the hardware setup of the platform.
+Not shown in the figure, is the hardware setup of the platform.
 It consists of HP blades setup in two data centers on two different locations.
-This provides the basic infrastructure for 24x7 availability and fault tolerance.
+This provides the basic infrastructure for 24×7 availability and fault tolerance.

-VMware ESXVMware ESX is deployed on top of the hardware in the dual data center.
+VMware ESX is deployed on top of the hardware in the dual data center.
 This provides us with the ability to create virtual machines and provide high availability in case of single server of single site failures.
 It also allows us the quickly scale up virtual machines and increase the resources assigned to individual virtual machines.
-For all machines in the platform we use a single VMware template image.
-This image is installed with RedHat Enterprise Linux and a puppet client.

 - JBoss management applications authenticate users against Active Directory, providing a single point of authorization for operations.

 - A JBoss Oracle database schema is automatically provisioned for that specific instance of JBoss, providing persistence for the JBoss server system state.